Are you heading to Iceland soon? Then you’ll want to keep reading for a complete travel guide that includes the Golden Circle and Southern Coast.

 The Golden Circle

 - Goodburger – I won’t even lie, I wanted to eat here solely because it reminded me of the Keenan and Kel skit from the Nickelodeon show All That.
 Anyone else a fellow 90s kid?
-I am really glad that my 90s nostalgia steered me here because it was honestly really good!
-The burgers are made to order and there are different types of burgers to choose from- everything from a Goodburger, which includes a special sauce (this is the one I had and it reminded me of Shake Shack or In-N-Out) to a Bar-B-Que burger.
+The burgers are made to order and there are different types of burgers to choose from- everything from a Goodburger, which includes a special sauce to a Bar-B-Que burger.